pbelmans/latex-template/README.md

 ## .gitignore

 It is probably not a bad idea to include the names of the pdf's you are working on in the `.gitignore`.

+## Makefile

+It can be useful to write the commands you use to build pdf's in the Makefile.

+I use `latexrun` for making my life easy, but there are alternatives.